its-jz/reddit-analyzer/README.md

     - `--num_posts` is the number of posts to analyze.
 Default is 10
     - `--labels` are the labels you want to use to identify the industry.
 Default is `['industry']` The result will be saved in `runs/` folder
-4. run 'python read.py' to read the result in a streamlit app
+4. run `streamlit run read.py` to read the result in a streamlit app